clmtra/javarush-tasks/README.md

 This repository contains my options for solving educational tasks on the training portal JavaRush.

 .jrtc - is tasks preconditions.
-On JavaRush preconditions made on russian language.
+JavaRush preconditions made on russian language.